ltelab/disdrodb/docs/source/metadata_archive.rst

 Explore the Metadata Archive
 --------------------------------

-The disdrodb software provides the ``read_metadata_database`` function to read entire metadata archive into a ``pandas.DataFrame``:
+The disdrodb software provides the ``read_metadata_archive`` function to read entire metadata archive into a ``pandas.DataFrame``: